Helperbird/website/src/pages/help/apps/how-to-use-the-helperbird-pdf-support.md

 youtubeId: vwT8SAJfU3E
 cardTitle: How to Access the PDF Reader in Helperbird
+featureDescription:
-featureDescription: This guide explains how to use the PDF reading features in Helperbird.
+  This guide explains how to use the PDF reading features in Helperbird.
 When a PDF is detected in your browser, a popup will ask if you want to open it in Helperbird's PDF reader.
+headerTags:
-headerTags: [
+  [
-  { tag: "how-to-access-pdf-reader-in-helperbird", title: "How to Access PDF Reader in Helperbird" }, { tag: "how-to-load-a-pdf-in-helperbirds-pdf-reader", title: "How to Load a PDF in Helperbird's PDF Reader" }, { tag: "how-to-use-text-to-speech-on-pdfs-in-helperbird", title: "How to Use Text to Speech on PDFs in Helperbird" }, { tag: "how-to-use-immersive-reader-by-microsoft-on-pdfs-in-helperbird", title: "How to Use Immersive Reader by Microsoft on PDFs in Helperbird" }, { tag: "how-to-summarize-pdfs-in-helperbird", title: "How to Summarize PDFs in Helperbird" }, { tag: "how-to-create-a-sticky-note-in-a-pdf-file", title: "How to Create a Sticky Note in a PDF File" }, { tag: "need-more-help", title: "Need more help?" }, { tag: "video-tutorial", title: "Video Tutorial" }, { tag: "how-to-use-extract-text-ocr-on-pdf-files-in-helperbird", title: "How to Use Extract Text (OCR) on PDF Files in Helperbird" }
+    {
+      tag: 'how-to-access-pdf-reader-in-helperbird',
+      title: 'How to Access PDF Reader in Helperbird' },
+    {
+      tag: 'how-to-load-a-pdf-in-helperbirds-pdf-reader',
+      title: "How to Load a PDF in Helperbird's PDF Reader" },
+    {
+      tag: 'how-to-use-text-to-speech-on-pdfs-in-helperbird',
+      title: 'How to Use Text to Speech on PDFs in Helperbird' },
+    {
+      tag: 'how-to-use-immersive-reader-by-microsoft-on-pdfs-in-helperbird',
+      title: 'How to Use Immersive Reader by Microsoft on PDFs in Helperbird' },
+    { tag: 'how-to-summarize-pdfs-in-helperbird', title: 'How to Summarize PDFs in Helperbird' }, {
+      tag: 'how-to-create-a-sticky-note-in-a-pdf-file',
+      title: 'How to Create a Sticky Note in a PDF File' },
+    { tag: 'need-more-help', title: 'Need more help?' }, { tag: 'video-tutorial', title: 'Video Tutorial' }, {
+      tag: 'how-to-use-extract-text-ocr-on-pdf-files-in-helperbird',
+      title: 'How to Use Extract Text (OCR) on PDF Files in Helperbird' }
   ]
 tags: apps
 url: help/how-to-use-the-helperbird-pdf-support/
 permalink: help/how-to-use-the-helperbird-pdf-support/
 ---

 ---

 ## How to Access PDF Reader in Helperbird

 This guide explains how to use the PDF reading features in Helperbird.
 When a PDF is detected in your browser, a popup will ask if you want to open it in Helperbird's PDF reader.

 ### 1. Open Helperbird